TlotlegoKgatitsoe/tk-furnitures/README.md

 An online store selling furniture.
 Uses MVC in JavaScript.
 Makes intensive use of the Web Storage API.

 Uses pure HMTL, CSS, JavaScript and Bootstrap 4.
+It is launched [here](https://tk-furnitures.herokuapp.com/index.html).

 ### Running